Driver Negligence and Motorcycle Accidents in San Diego

 Motorcycle accidents in San Diego are often caused by driver negligence, not reckless motorcyclists.
 Even the most cautious and experienced riders remain vulnerable to drivers who fail to pay attention, respect the right-of-way, or drive under the influence.
 Because motorcycles are smaller and less visible than cars, even a momentary lapse in judgment by a careless driver can have catastrophic consequences.

-At Hulburt Law Firm, our experienced motorcycle accident attorneys are dedicated to helping injured riders.
+At Hulburt Law Firm, our experienced San Diego motorcycle accident attorneys are dedicated to helping injured riders.
 Below, we discuss the many ways in which negligent drivers can cause collisions, and how to hold drivers accountable to recover the compensation you need for medical bills, lost wages, and pain and suffering.

 1. Distracted Driving: The Silent Threat to Motorcyclists